 - Operating Reserves is established to address risks involving economic downturns, limitations on increases to the District's benefit assessments, insurance and claims experience, and future operating needs.
-The District's policy requires the operating fund to maintain a balance of two to six months (minimum of 17 up to 50 percent) of annual operating fund expenditures. - Other Reserves, for budgeting purposes, contains sub-categories that have been established for specified uses only that include the following: - Vehicle Replacement and Equipment Reserve Managed to fund vehicle and equipment replacement. - Facilities Improvement Reserve Managed to fund the rehabilitation of existing facilities. - Liability Reserve Managed to fund accrued employee vacation leave balances in the form of paid-

-Managed to fund major emergencies relative to vector control services.
+The District's policy requires the operating fund to maintain a balance of two to six months (minimum of 17 up to 50 percent) of annual operating fund expenditures. - Other Reserves, for budgeting purposes, contains sub-categories that have been established for specified uses only that include the following: - Vehicle Replacement and Equipment Reserve Managed to fund vehicle and equipment replacement. - Facilities Improvement Reserve Managed to fund the rehabilitation of existing facilities. - Liability Reserve Managed to fund accrued employee vacation leave balances in the form of paidtime off or upon resignation or termination - Emergency Vector Control Reserve Managed to fund major emergencies relative to vector control services. - Habitat Remediation Reserve Managed to fund habitat remediation projects. - Retiree Medical Insurance Reserve Managed to fund a portion of post-employment benefits (OPEB). - Retirement Contingency Reserve Managed to address uncertainties of future pension costs.